 I like to record all of the books that I've consumed in some way and I needed a way to record unfinished books.
 This is what I came up with about a year ago and it has worked well:

 - Skim and Skip - read beginning/end of each chapter OR read 20% of the book from the start to give it a fair chance.
 If I'm not convinced that it's worth my time after that then move on.
 Example: Principles by Ray Dalio.
 The tone and context surrounding the author didn't resonate.

 - Read - read cover to cover and sometimes take notes.
 Most books fall into this category.
 Recent example: The Art of Possibility.

 - Reread - read old notes, reread, take new notes. soak it all in.
 On Writing and On Writing Well.
 I want to read similar books back to back and cross reference common points to internalize truths and gain wisdom.

 - To Be Continued - these are books that are either so long or so dense that I intend to finish them at some point but haven't yet.
 Thinking Fast and Slow and Long Walk to Freedom are an example of this.
 Both I couldn't finish because they expired after renewing from the library 2 or 3 times.

 I may not have an easy answer to the question "So how many books do you read per year?"
 But this allows me to record all of the books I've encountered along with a date for my own reference.
-With this system I feel at ease with consuming more books in the #4 Reread category.
-By rereading I hope to discover truths and generate more insights from reading.
+With this system I feel at ease with consuming more books in any of the category, extracting what I like, and cross referencing many points of view on a topic.